ilkkamtk/fullstack/week8/python+flask.md

 10. Freeze dependencies: `pip freeze > requirements.txt`.
 11. Commit and push branch `Assignment1` to the remote repository.
 12. Merge `Assignment1` into `main` and push `main`.
-13. Deploy the project to a server (e.g., [Azure](https://www.youtube.com/playlist?list=PLKenVLUxjmH_1obN-sz7KvOcBHbRuTdiO), [Metropolia ecloud](./ecloud-installation.md) and test that it works.
+13. Deploy the project to a virtual computer on [Metropolia ecloud](./ecloud-installation.md) and test that it works.